carlkaziboni/SJC-Coding/README.md

 # SJC-Coding
 The St Johns College programming repository

-This repository is controlled by Kudana Gwatidzo
+This repository is controlled by me